 - False otherwise.
 HErrorInfo returns more details about the problem.

 Name of connection used to run the query.
-This connection was defined in the data model editor, or by using HDescribeConnection or HOpenConnection. <Result> is set to False if this parameter does not correspond to an existing connection.
+This connection corresponds to: <Result> is set to False if this parameter does not correspond to an existing connection.

 <Mode>: Integer constant